iridiumdev/Iridium-IRD-Java-API/README.md

     docker-compose up

 This will generate a few docker containers running two `iridiumd` nodes, two `irididum_walletd` instances and generates two new wallets which are used in the walletd instances.
-Additionally a `iridium_miner` instance will be launched to mine 25 blocks.
-This is necessary to get some IRDs in our test wallets.
-Don't worry that won't take long in a testnet setup ;)
+Additionally two `iridium_miner` instances will be launched to mine blocks during the tests.
+This is necessary to get some IRDs in our test wallets and approval on test transactions.
+Don't worry mining won't take long in a testnet setup ;)

 After the docker-compose is started, leave it running for a few minutes and then execute the tests from [IridiumClientTest.groovy](src/test/groovy/cash/ird/walletd/IridiumClientTest.groovy).
 To do so you can use your favorite IDE to just run the spock tests or run the gradle test task from the projects root with: